wri/terramatch-microservices/README.md

   - New `NEXT_PUBLIC_<SERVICE>_URL` values are needed for each service you're running locally.
 This will typically match the services defined in `V3_NAMESPACES` in `src/generated/v3/utils.ts`.

+# REPL (local and in the cloud)

+We utilize the [Nest JS REPL](https://docs.nestjs.com/recipes/repl) to be able to access the code running in a given AWS environment, and use the same tools for local development.

+To run the REPL locally (use any service name):

+- `nx repl entity-service`

+To run the REPL in an AWS Env:

+- Make sure you're logged in to your WRI AWS account
+- Make sure you have the [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) extension installed
+- Build and make executable the TM v3 CLI: `nx executable tm-v3-cli`
+- If you haven't done it before, link it: `cd dist/tm-v3-cli; npm link`
+- Run it: `npx tm-v3-cli remote-repl entity-service staging`
+  - This will run the Entity Service REPL in the staging env.
+Pass a `-v` flag (`npx tm-v3-cli -v ...`) for debug output.

 # Deployment

 Deployment is handled via manual trigger of GitHub actions.
 There is one for services, and one for the ApiGateway.
 The